endless-sky/endless-sky-wiki/CreatingOutfits.md

 * These attributes alter the legality of an outfit.

   * `atrocity`: if you are caught carrying this outfit, the government that scanned you turns hostile.
-If the scan happens when you are landed on  planet, you are immediately captured and imprisoned for life.
+If the scan happens when you are landed on a planet, you are immediately captured and imprisoned for life.

   * `illegal`: the fine, in credits, for being caught using this outfit.